Roger Shattuck: Academic philosophy

-Routinely described as "one of America's leading literary scholars," Shattuck was considered something of a traditionalist.
+Routinely described as "one of America's leading literary scholars," Shattuck was considered a traditionalist.
 He became well known for his 1994 speech "Nineteen Theses on Literature," delivered to the Association of Literary Scholars and Critics.
 In it he argued (as point XIV), "Everything has been said.
 But nobody listens.
 Therefore it has to be said all over again—only better.
 In order to say it better, we have to know how it was said before."

-Jacques Derrida's 'Declarations of Independence', an early turn to address questions in legal and political philosophy, was written at Shattuck's suggestion on the bicentenary.
-It was first given as a lecture at the University of Virginia in Charlottesville in 1976 (Derrida, Negotiations, 46).
+Jacques Derrida's "Declarations of Independence", an early attempt to address questions in legal and political philosophy, was written at Shattuck's suggestion on the bicentenary.
+It was first given as a lecture at the University of Virginia in Charlottesville in 1976.

 Upon Shattuck's death, the Yale critic Harold Bloom said of his colleague, "He was an old-fashioned, in a good sense, man of letters.
 He incarnated his love for literature."

+Personal life and death

+Shattuck married Nora White in 1949.
+They had one son and three daughters, and remained married at the time of his death.

+Shattuck died on December 8, 2005, in Lincoln, Vermont, of prostate cancer.